 Peru is a country full of traditions, a rich culture, and an extensive list of attractions to explore.
 And it’s no surprise that in the midst of all of that, there are a host of festivities throughout the year.
-Peru celebrates around 3,000 festivals each year, most of which are in honor of a patron saint’s day.
-Being a Catholic country, many holidays have religious overtones.
-These saints were introduced as part of the Christian calendar.
-Most of these have been integrated with the native traditions of Peru and add color and flavor to the daily life of the Peruvian people.
+The Andean country celebrates around 3,000 festivals, most of which are in honor of a patron saint’s day.
+Being a Catholic country, many holidays in Peru have religious overtones.
+These saints were introduced as part of the Christian calendar sold in Peru by the Spanish.
+Even, most of these have been integrated with the native traditions of Peru and add color and flavor to the daily life of the Peruvian people.

 All of the festivals and holidays in Peru month by month

 In the world, the festivities of the End Year’s party begin the night of the previous year, December 31, and continue in the early morning of January 1st.
 Music, dances, fireworks, and much alcohol flood the streets of the main cities of Peru!
 And Cusco not is the exception.
 Go around the main square at 12 midnight, with a champagne glass at hand with a crowd of different nationalities (Don’t forget that Cusco is a cosmopolitan city hosting Machu Picchu and being the tourist capital of Peru) is something unforgettable!

 On January 20 in Cusco, the “Chearaje en Canas” is celebrated.
 Among all holidays in Peru, this festivity can be considered the most particular.
 Canas is a highland district of Cusco where is celebrated a communal brawl (in the same style as “The fight club” movie) between local communities was carried out in Inca times.
 If a person has a problem with another one, they can resolve their problems with a bare fist!
 Also, there are group fights where slingshots called “Waracas” and “Liwias” are used, in addition to other weapons as well.
 All in an effort to resolve problems and flirt with the young girls of the town.